PS2Sanctuary/Sanctuary.SoeProtocol/docs/index.md

 FatalErrorResponse = 0x1E
 ```

-> **Note**:
-> 'Data packets' (Data/DataFragment/OutOfOrder/Acknowledge) are actually
+> **Note**: 'data packets' (Data/DataFragment/OutOfOrder/Acknowledge) are actually duplicated
-> duplicated four times each, using consecutive OP codes.
-This allows data to be sent on multiple
+> four times each, using consecutive OP codes.
+This allows data to be sent on multiple 'channels'.
-> 'channels'.
-However, only the first channel has been used in any games utilising the SOE protocol
+> However, only the first channel has been used in any games utilising the SOE protocol thus far.
-> thus far.

 ---